First Name Basis

 Call me Jen.
 Why we use first names at BIS.

-First names for teachers and staff have been a constant at BIS for 50 years.
-Lately there is discussion in schooling sectors as to whether first names in the classroom provides better outcomes for students.
+First names for teachers and staff have been a constant at Brisbane Independent School for 50 years.
+Lately there is discussion in primary schools from greater Brisbane, to wider Queensland, as to whether first names in the school provides better outcomes for students.

 At BIS we have a strong focus on three core values, Courageous Learning balanced by Freedom and Responsibility, and they underpin our pedagogy and curriculum.
 A power imbalance is anathema to successfully exploring these values.
 Taking away a teacher’s name, and replacing it with a title, establishes a power imbalance in the teacher/ student dynamic.
 The child is only given a first name, the adult is given a title.